micheal65536/protector/README.md

 protector_flip = true
 - When true players who dig inside a protected area will flipped around to stop them using lag to grief into someone else's build

+protector_allow_owner_change = false
+- When true protector owners can change the ownership of a protector to another player (players with the protection_bypass privilege can always change the owner of a protector)

 protector_guest_show_area = false
 - When true players who are not the owner or a member of a protector can punch the protector to see the protected area.